sourcesense/next-toolkit/README.md

 Available HOCS

 - Edge Side Include
-- Lazy Edge
+- Edge with Loader (on the client side)
-- Lazy Page
 - Edge
+- Page with Loader (on the client side)
 - ApiConnect utility

 ## How to use